botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 > ✅ Done!
 >
-> Your bot will now be available from your website.
+> Your bot is now live on your website.

+# Next steps

+Now that your bot is live, try [styling]() it to match the rest of your website.